smyaseen/IMy-JavaFX-MySQL/README.md

 # IMy
-Simple Inventory Management System in Java and JavaFX
+Simple Inventory Management App in Java and JavaFX

 Features: